gcrossie/ski-trip-planner/README.md

 - RMSE: 3.74
 - R²: 0.89

-The tuning process confirmed that the original Gradient Boosting configuration was already well suited to the dataset.
+GridSearchCV did not find a better setup than the one I was already using, so I kept the same Gradient Boosting configuration.

 ---

 ## Unsupervised Learning

-K-Means clustering was used as an unsupervised learning method to explore patterns in the ski resorts without predefined labels.
+I also used K-Means clustering to explore the ski resorts without using predefined labels.

-The clustering identified three general groups:
+Three groups were identified:

 - Smaller ski resorts
 - Larger ski resorts
 - Very large ski resorts

-The groups differed in characteristics such as:
+The groups differed in features such as:

 - Highest point
 - Total slope length